-NB.
-This question was formerly part of Q13 but has been moved to this section.
-The wording, rationale and scoring for this part of the question are unchanged. ne .
-Q25.
-Does the company provide an explanation of progress and trends in performance (either in terms of input measures or welfare outcome measures)?
-Companies should provide an explanation of progress and trends in performance and clearly define the scope of reporting (i.e. by geography, by species, by production system, by welfare outcome). ce The company does not report on progress on animal welfare performance (either in terms of input measures or welfare outcome measures).
-0 The company reports on progress on at least one animal welfare performance measure (either an input measure or a welfare outcome measure), but this is limited to certain species, products or geographies and there is no explanation of trends in performance.
-4 The company reports on progress on at least one animal welfare performance measure (either an input measure or a welfare outcome measure) in its supply chain, but this is limited to certain species, products or geographies, although it does provide an explanation of progress and trends in performance.
-6 The company reports on at least one performance measure (either an input measure or a welfare outcome measure) per relevant species across all geographies but there is no explanation of progress or trend in performance.
+The company does not report on progress on animal welfare performance 0 (either in terms of input measures or welfare outcome measures).
+The company reports on progress on at least one animal welfare 4 performance measure (either an input measure or a welfare outcome measure), but this is limited to certain species, products or geographies and there is no explanation of trends in performance.
+The company reports on progress on at least one animal welfare 6 performance measure (either an input measure or a welfare outcome measure) in its supply chain, but this is limited to certain species, products or geographies, although it does provide an explanation of progress and trends in performance.
+The company reports on at least one performance measure (either an input measure or a welfare outcome measure) per relevant species across all geographies but there is no explanation of progress or trend in performance.
 8 The company reports on at least one performance measure (either an input measure or a welfare outcome measure) per relevant species across all geographies, and it provides an explanation of progress or trend in performance.
-10 (Max score 10)
+10 (Max Weighted Score 1.25 - 5)